Martina-Talan/mail-client/README.md

 ### 🚀 Features

 *User Authentication*

-<pre> Register and log in to your account
+ Register and log in to your account

 *Compose Emails*

-&nbsp;Send emails to other registered users
+  Send emails to other registered users

 *Mailbox System*

-&nbsp;View emails in Inbox, Sent, and Archive.
+  View emails in Inbox, Sent, and Archive.

 *Read/Unread Status*

-&nbsp;Mark emails as read or unread.
+  Mark emails as read or unread.

 *Archive/Unarchive Emails*

-&nbsp;Organize your inbox efficiently.
+  Organize your inbox efficiently.

 *Reply to Emails*

-&nbsp;Easily respond to received messages.
+  Easily respond to received messages.

 *Single Page Navigation*

-&nbsp;Uses JavaScript to update views dynamically.
+  Uses JavaScript to update views dynamically.

 ### 🛠️ Installation & Setup